intel/libipt/doc/man/pt_insn_next.3.md

 :   A flag giving the speculative execution status of the instruction.
 If set,
     the instruction was executed speculatively.
 Otherwise, the instruction was executed normally.

-aborted
-:   A flag saying whether speculative execution was aborted after this
-    instruction.
-If set, speculative execution was aborted and the effect of speculatively executed instructions prior to this was discarded.

-committed
-:   A flag saying whether the speculative execution state was committed.
-If
-    set, the effect of speculatively executed instructions prior to this was committed.

-disabled
-:   A flag saying that tracing was disabled after this instruction.
-If set,
-    tracing was disabled after this instruction retired.

-enabled
-:   A flag saying whether tracing was enabled at this instruction.
-If set, this
-    is the first instruction that retired after tracing was enabled.

-resumed
-:   A flag saying whether tracing was resumed at this instruction.
-If set,
-    tracing was previously disabled at this instruction's IP before executing this instruction and was then enabled at this instruction.

-    A typical example would be a system call or interrupt when tracing only user space.
-Tracing is disabled due to the context switch and is then resumed from the next instruction after returning to user space.

-interrupted
-:   A flag saying whether normal execution flow was interrupted after this
-    instruction.
-If set, the normal execution flow was interrupted.

-    The next instruction, which is provided by another call to **pt_insn_next**(), is the next instruction that retired after the interrupt.
-This is not necessarily the interrupt's destination.

-resynced
-:   A flag saying whether tracing resumed at this instruction after an
-    overflow.
-If set, there was an internal buffer overflow and packets were lost.
-This was the first instruction to retire after the overflow resolved.

-stopped
-:   A flag saying whether tracing was stopped after this instruction.
-If set,
-    this is the last instruction that retired before tracing was stopped due to a TraceStop condition.

 truncated
 :   A flag saying whether this instruction spans more than one image section.